ketsia0623/learning-JAVA/README.md

 - STRINGS ARE IMMUTABLE
 - Switch doesn't take in booleans!!
 - Can't use both super(...) and this(...) in a constructor, only one and must be the first statement
+- commas aren't used to seperate cli arguments